yihui/yihui.org/content/en/2022-12-19-disqus-to-giscus.md

-In Rob's script, `to = "markdown"` is not a great choice (e.g., it results in a lot of unnecessary escaping), and `gfm` is a much more natural choice for Github.
+In Rob's script, `to = "markdown"` is not a great choice (e.g., it results in a lot of unnecessary escaping), and `gfm` is a much more natural choice for GitHub.
 The option `--wrap=none` is also critical, because Pandoc will hard-wrap long lines by default.
-Unfortunately, Github treats line breaks in Markdown as hard breaks (i.e., `<br/>`).
+Unfortunately, GitHub treats line breaks in Markdown as hard breaks (i.e., `<br/>`).
 Without the `--wrap=none` option, you may see a lot of unexpected line breaks in the comments.